-The Group currently operates 1,078 physical sites in Australia, New Zealand, USA and South Africa.
-These sites are leased and are subject to negotiations with each landlord at the end of each lease term.
-In addition, the Group opened 14 concession locations in Myer.
-The Group actively manages its portfolio against established financial and operational benchmarks which must be met for new stores to be opened, or renewal of leases in existing stores.
+The Group currently operates 1,043 physical sites in Australia, New Zealand, USA and South Africa.
+Of those physical sites, 1,029 are leased and are subject to negotiations with each landlord at the end of each lease term.
+The remaining 14 sites are concession locations in Myer.
+The Group actively manages its portfolio against established financial and operational benchmarks, which must be met for new stores to be opened, or renewal of leases in existing stores.